wikinodes-net/wikinodes/README.md

 ### Merging

-- Users can choose to merge changes from any other branch, their or otherwise, into any of their branches
+- Users can choose to merge changes from any other branch, theirs or otherwise, into any of their branches

 ### Trust Network

-- Multilayered trust graphs allow users to filter what they see, eliminating spam and abuse
+- Cascading trust graphs allow users to filter what they see, eliminating spam and abuse

 ## Bonus Feature: Realtime Collaboration